Yesterday morning, we left the tiny house Airbnb.

 You sound like Uncle Rico.

-Finally, after eight hours on the road, we arrived at the Airbnb, a few minutes away from Breckenridge.
-Of all the cities and towns we’ve passed through, this was the densest, most reminiscent of our city.
-Unlike the glossy black mountain roads, there were potholes in these roads, highways partitioned by direction, Target’s and Croc’s and Calvin Klein’s galore.
+Finally, after eight hours on the road, we arrived at our last Airbnb, a condo located several minutes from Breckenridge.
+Of all the cities and towns we’ve passed through, this was the densest.
+Unlike the glossy black mountain roads, there were potholes, and highways, and Targets and Crocs.